jcole099/infixpostfixmachine/README.md

   <li><b>Infix Conversion</b> - Receives an infix expression and converts that to the equivalent postfix expression.</li>
 </ul>
 <p>In addition to performing these calculations and conversions, the Infix Postfix Machine also performs a step-by-step breakdown of each component of the process.
 This functionality is meant to serve as a learning aid.</p>
 <p>The Infix Postfix Machine does have some limitations.
 These limitations are listed on each of the function's pages.
-For example, the postfix calculator can only handle the following operators: +, -, *, /, and ^.
+For example, the postfix calculator can only handle the following operators: +, -, *, and /.
+Additionally, the postfix calculation rounds to the ninth decimal place.
 Please see each function's page for more details on input limitations.</p>
 <p>The three functions use what is called "The Stack Method" to perform the calculations and conversions.
 I must give credit to Instructor Stephen Redfield and Instructor Eric Vogel at Oregon State University for introducing these concepts/methods to me.</p>

 <h4 className='techUsed'>Technologies used:</h4>